egmngny/CV/README.md

-# CV
+# RESUME
-Markdown CV written by Jupyter Notebook
+---
+- 'Markdown' basic resume written by 'Jupyter Notebook'
+- Additional just one 'HTML' code for image